-A preliminary staff review is conducted to screen properties for acceptability and allows the landowner to know in a relatively short period of time if the property will be considered further.
-The review includes performing In-house title examination.
-If the title is clear, the property will be mapped, and a site inspection will be scheduled.
+A preliminary staff review is conducted to screen nominated properties, which allows a property owner to know within a short period of time if their property will be considered further for possible acquisition.
+The review includes performing an in-house title examination.
+If the title is clear, the property will be mapped and a site inspection will be scheduled.

-In 2018 the Board of County Commissioners approved new criteria which is now known as the Acquisition Review Criteria.
+In 2018, the Lee Board of County Commissioners (BOCC) approved new evaluation criteria for nominated properties, known as the Acquisition Review Criteria.
 Learn more by reading Resolution 18-08-29.
-Also located under the 'About Conservation 20/20' section entitled Ordinances and Resolutions.

 Conservation 20/20 Acquisition Review Criteria

-Once the site inspection is performed, the property will be scored with the 100-point review criteria and subsequently presented to the Criteria and Ranking Subcommittee (CRSC), and then the full committee known as the Conservation 20/20 Land Acquisition and Stewardship Advisory Committee (CLASAC).
-These committees are made up of citizen volunteers appointed by the Board of County Commissioners.
-The Criteria and Ranking (CRSC) and the Conservation 20/20 Land Acquisition and Stewardship Advisory Committee (CLASAC) meet the second Thursday of the month.
-See Public Meetings section for additional details.
+Once a site inspection is performed, the property will be scored using the 100-point review criteria and presented to the Criteria and Ranking Subcommittee (CRSC) of the Conservation Lands Acquisition and Stewardship Advisory Committee (CLASAC), before reaching the full CLASAC committee for consideration.
+These committees are comprised of Lee County citizens appointed by the BOCC.
+The CRSC and CLASAC both meet the second Thursday of each month.
+See Public Meetings Calendar for additional details.

-Properties recommended by CLASAC for purchase consideration will be routed for Board of County Commissioner approval.
-If the Board of County Commission approves the purchase negotiation, staff is then able to order appraisals and begin potential acquisition due diligence.
+Properties recommended by CLASAC for purchase will then be presented to the BOCC for approval.
+If the BOCC approves the purchase negotiation, County Lands staff is then authorized to order appraisals and begin the process of potential acquisition.